capactio/website/docs/example/typeinstances.md

 1. Create a GCP Service Account JSON access key:

-   1. Open [https://console.cloud.google.com](https://console.cloud.google.com) and select your project.
+   1. Open [GCP Console](https://console.cloud.google.com) and select your project.

    2. In the left pane, go to **IAM & Admin** and select **Service accounts**.